-The ISGA’s main initiatives include the Bearing Witness Stories Project, a collaborative and web-based endeavor to collect and share stories of costly discipleship from within the Anabaptist tradition; and the Global Anabaptist Profile, executed in partnership with Mennonite World Conference.
+Earlier initiatives included the Bearing Witness Stories Project, a collaborative endeavor to collect and share stories of costly discipleship from within the Anabaptist tradition, and the Global Anabaptist Profile, a major survey of the demographics, beliefs and practices of 24 Mennonite World Conference churches in 18 countries.